Important to know about Cuba

 Cuba famous for its cigars and rum, is the largest island of the Greater Antilles.
 And it offers beautiful beaches, fascinating history, culture, ecological wonders and more.
 Cuba has one of the best conservation plan for ecosystems; which makes you feel every diving as the first ever in each site as you enjoy the paradise of coral reefs, walls, different species of sponges and fish in Cuban waters.

-Currency: Cuban Pesos (CUP) for locals and for tourists Convertible Cuban Pesos (CUC).
+Currency: Cuban Pesos (CUP) for locals and for tourists Convertible Cuban Pesos (USD).

 Population: Approx. 11,500,000.